 The SADR constitution states that "All citizens are equal before the law."
 The constitution protects personal liberty.
-It is "prohibited to violate the sanctity of individual rights or harm his or her honor or to introduce the practice of torture or any physical or moral violence or breach of dignity...Every citizen has the right to defend their rights before the competent judicial authorities."
+It is "prohibited to violate the sanctity of individual rights or harm his or her honor or to introduce the practice of torture or any physical or moral violence or breach of dignity...
+Every citizen has the right to defend their rights before the competent judicial authorities."

+The Saharawi people speak a dialect unique to the local area called Hassaniya.
 The Saharawi people are descendents of the Berber nomads, Arabs from Yemen and black Africans.
 However, today distinctions are not made about cultural backgrounds and everyone identifies as Saharawi.

 The film-makers use the term "Arab" to describe the fair coloured Saharawis.
 This is wrong.
 Saharawis don't ever call themselves by the term "Arab".
-In fact, nowadays it is impossible to know the background of people because of intermarriage.
+In fact, nowadays it is impossible to know the background of people due to intermarriage.